muoses13/SchoolBusPay/blueprint.md

     *   A central dashboard to provide an overview of the application.
     *   Cards for "Total Students", "New Students (Last 30 Days)", and "Active Students".
     *   A bar chart to visualize the distribution of students.
-    *   A "Recent Activity" feed to display recent events.
+    *   A "Recent Activity" feed that displays recent events from the Firestore database in real-time.
 *   **Firebase Integration:**
-    *   Uses Firebase for database and authentication.
+    *   Uses Firebase for the database.

 ### Style & Design